allex-k/shader_image_processing/README.md

 3.Navigate through console using your keyboard, to confirm changes type Enter, to save your file type S.

 ## Troubleshooting
+1. Make sure that you have retargeted VS project after you cloned repos.

-1. If some of blures doesn't work, you probably opened program with integrated videocard, try to choose external.
+2. If some of blures doesn't work, you probably opened program with integrated videocard, try to choose external.
 (Problem was spoted on Radeon Vega 8).

-2. If navigation keys doesn't work, choose your image as an active window.
+3. If navigation keys doesn't work, choose your image as an active window.

-3. If navigation window become crazy, just type some of navigation keys.
+4. If navigation window become crazy, just type some of navigation keys.

 ## Screenshots
 ![](screenshots_new/screenshot1_3.png)